Excoriate/terraform-registry-module-template/docs/terraform-styleguide/terraform-styleguide-code.md

 ### Rule: Comments

 - Use comments to explain complex logic, and provide clear instructions for maintainers and contributors.
-- Use comments to explain oppinionated decisions, and provide context for valid values, specific configurations for resources, or specific parts of the code that favour maintainability, and readability.
+- Use comments to explain opinionated decisions, and provide context for valid values, specific configurations for resources, or specific parts of the code that favour maintainability, and readability.
 - Use a professional writing style.
 Use emojis only when necessary.

 A good comment example: